Specific heat capacity: Theoretical estimation

-Calculation from first principles

-The path integral Monte Carlo method is a numerical approach for determining the values of heat capacity, based on quantum dynamical principles.
-However, good approximations can be made for gases in many states using simpler methods outlined below.
-For many solids composed of relatively heavy atoms (atomic number > iron), at non-cryogenic temperatures, the heat capacity at room temperature approaches 3R = 24.94 joules per kelvin per mole of atoms (Dulong–Petit law, R is the gas constant).
-Low temperature approximations for both gases and solids at temperatures less than their characteristic Einstein temperatures or Debye temperatures can be made by the methods of Einstein and Debye discussed below.

 Relation between heat capacities

 Measuring the specific heat capacity at constant volume can be prohibitively difficult for liquids and solids.
 That is, small temperature changes typically require large pressures to maintain a liquid or solid at constant volume, implying that the containing vessel must be nearly rigid or at least very strong (see coefficient of thermal expansion and compressibility).
 Instead, it is easier to measure the heat capacity at constant pressure (allowing the material to expand or contract freely) and solve for the heat capacity at constant volume using mathematical relationships derived from the basic thermodynamic laws.

 The heat capacity ratio, or adiabatic index, is the ratio of the heat capacity at constant pressure to heat capacity at constant volume.
 It is sometimes also known as the isentropic expansion factor.